 Rehearsal and performance of standard stage band literature.
 Opportunities for students to arrange and compose for the band and rehearse the ensemble.
 Attendance at all scheduled performances is required.

-MUS 155 Chamber Ensemble - Brass (1)
+MUS 155 Chamber Ensemble - Brass (1) 3 hours laboratory

-Prerequisite: Ability to perform on one or more instruments and to sight read music Note: May be taken 4 times
+Prerequisite: Ability to perform on one or more instruments and to sight read music Transfer acceptability: CSU; UC

 Rehearsal and performance of chamber music literature for brass.